 Most players take the bye week to let their bodies catch up.
 Andrew Adams used the time to let his mind do that.

-The last time he was there, he was an undrafted kid out of the University of Connecticut trying to catch on with a team.
+The last time he was there he was an undrafted kid out of UConn trying to catch on with a team.
 He returned as an NFL regular.

 Adams said he enjoyed spending time with his family.
 He got to meet his nephew, who was born earlier in the season, and celebrated his 24th birthday with his parents and other relatives on Oct.
 28.

-“I don’t know what’s going to happen in the game,” he said of his playing time.
+“I don’t know what’s going to happen in the game,” Adams said.
 “I’m still taking reps in practice.
-Whatever I’m called to do, that’s what I’m going to do, and I’ll do it at the highest level.”
+Whatever I’m called to do that’s what I’m going to do and I’ll do it at the highest level.”